 After the meditation was over and before afternoon tea was served, we had a few minutes, so we transitioned into an impromptu mindful movement exercise which started being teacher-led but quickly moved to participant-led.
 This gradually moved into teens asking for a selfie as they showed me their skill at doing head stands and flips.
 There was laughter all around.

 Then I heard a sweet gentle voice say, “Laila, selfie … Laila, selfie.”
 I turned around and saw Lucy, smiling.
 As I got my phone ready to snap a picture, Lucy went into a beautiful and strong head stand.
 She smiled wide then giggled as she said, “Laila, I am love.”

-I want to offer my deepest gratitude to Lorraine Hobbs, co-developer of Mindful Self-Compassion for Teens (MSC for teens), for this opportunity to make such heartfelt connections of compassion and common humanity in Eldoret, Kenya.
+I want to offer my deepest gratitude to Lorraine Hobbs, co-developer of Mindful Self-Compassion for Teens (MSC-T), for this opportunity to make such heartfelt connections of compassion and common humanity in Eldoret, Kenya.
 Lorraine also co-taught the Women’s MSC group along with Lillian Mithui (co-organizer of this program and our hard-working and always motivating go-to person in Kenya), Yaffa Maritz, and Shelagh MacFarlane.
 To Galia Tyano Ronen, who skillfully and creatively led the Children’s MSC group along with her assistants Zakia Rashid and Shani Levkovitz.

 And my warmest appreciation to my three co-teachers (my sisters and brother of the soul) for the MSC for Teens group, Natacha Boulton, Natalie Logan, and Peter Serete.
 These teachers, along with the beautiful and resilient people of Kenya, will be in my heart forever.